 Enable SSH server

-In order to activate the SSH server on your RaspberryPI before the first boot process, you must create an empty file called “ssh” in this boot drive.
+To activate the SSH server on your RaspberryPI before the first boot process, you must create an empty file with the name "ssh" in this boot drive.

 Save WiFi configuration